The

 What You’ll Need to Make Your Own Kid-Friendly DIY Pizza Kit

 Put together a few basics like crust, sauce, cheese and toppings, package them in a fun and convenient container and you’ve got yourself a DIY pizza kit any kid will love!
 The list of ingredient combinations is almost endless.
-Keep in mind, it’s best to choose ingredients that will taste good if your kid has to eat them cold.
+Keep in mind that it’s best to choose ingredients that will taste good if your kid has to eat them cold.
 You can prepare many of the ingredients ahead of time and refrigerate or freeze them.

-1. Crust
+Crust

 There are many varieties of crusts you can use for your pizza kits, including: